Douglas Coupland: Early life

 Coupland was born on December 30, 1961, at RCAF Station Baden-Soellingen in West Germany, the second of four sons of Douglas Charles Thomas Coupland, a medical officer in the Royal Canadian Air Force, and C. Janet Coupland, a graduate in comparative religion from McGill University.
 In 1965, the Coupland family moved to West Vancouver, where Coupland's father opened a private family medical practice at the completion of his military tour.

+French's Mustard with Strawberry Sauce (2023) part of his New Ice Age series.

 Coupland describes his upbringing as producing a "blank slate".
 "My mother comes from a sour-faced family of preachers who from the 19th century to well into the 20th scoured the prairies thumping Bibles.
 Her parents tried to get away from that but unwittingly transmitted their values to my mother.
 My father's family weren't that different."

 Graduating from Sentinel Secondary School in West Vancouver in 1979, Coupland went to McGill University with the intention of (like his father) studying the sciences, specifically physics.
 Coupland left McGill at the year's end and returned to Vancouver to attend art school.

 At the Emily Carr College of Art and Design on Granville Island in Vancouver, in Coupland's words, "I ... had the best four years of my life.
 It's the one place I've felt truly, totally at home.
 It was a magic era between the hippies and the PC goon squads.
 Everyone talked to everyone and you could ask anybody anything."
+While there, Coupland formed lasting friendships with fellow students Angela Grossman, Attila Richard Lukacs, Derek Root, and Graham Gilmore, each of whom would go on to find their own recognition as artists.

-Coupland graduated from Emily Carr in 1984 with a focus on sculpture, and moved on to study at the European Design Institute in Milan, Italy and the Hokkaido College of Art & Design in Sapporo, Japan.
+Coupland graduated from Emily Carr in 1984 with a focus on sculpture, and moved on to study at the Hokkaido College of Art & Design in Sapporo, Japan and the Istituto Europeo di Design (European Design Institute) in Milan, Italy.
 He also completed courses in business science, fine art, and industrial design in Japan in 1986.